msaunders0/Cryptocurrencies/README.md

 ![image](https://github.com/msaunders0/Cryptocurrencies/blob/main/Resources/table.png)

-Given the results, 4 clusters were identified and used to classify the cryptocurrencies in question.
+Given the results derived from K-means, 4 clusters were identified and used to classify the cryptocurrencies in question.
 Then, a scatter plot was used to visualize the results.

 ![image](https://github.com/msaunders0/Cryptocurrencies/blob/main/Resources/3dclass.png)